LogicAtom/ms4v2/README.md

 ## USER STORIES
 1. As a Shopper, I want to view a list of products, and select some to purchase.<br />
 2. As a Shopper, I want to be able to view product details., price, description, rating, sizes, product image.<br />
-3. The last two user stories in the viewing and navigation category.<br />
+3. a.
+The last two user stories in the viewing and navigation category.<br />
     Are met with the presence of a navigation menu.<br />
     That allows users to quickly identify deals and special offers.<br />
     And a real-time shopping bag indicator.<br />
+    b.
 That allows users to view the total amount of their purchase at any time in order to avoid spending too much.<br />
+    c. log in and out<br />
+    And reset their password if they've forgotten it.<br />
+    d.
+Our store will allow users to register for an account.<br />
+    e.
 Although it is possible to make purchases as a guest.<br />
-    Our store will allow users to register for an account.<br />
-    log in and out<br />
-    And reset their password if they've forgotten it.<br />

     Logged in users will have access to a personalized user profile.<br />
     Where they can store their default payment information.<br />
     And view their order history as well as past order confirmations.<br />